dangne/japanese-sentence-scoring-with-bert/README.md

 You can run the below scripts with TPU, follow this [Colab notebook](https://colab.research.google.com/drive/1ZhV7PGJFyCp0drOLUGE32Vu3a9-t05zS?usp=sharing) for instructions.

-## Create data for predicting masked token task
+## Create data for masked token prediction task

 Convert raw text (.txt file) to .tfrecord format that BERT can understand